flip [publican passed house ethics rule of 1993]:

 "It's just interesting that the first order of business following the election, on the part of the Republican majority, is to lower their ethical standards for their leaders in the Congress by saying that if indicted, you can serve,'' Pelosi told reporters after the Democrats in the House unanimously re-elected her and Minority Whip Steny Hoyer of Maryland.

-taint all publicans a'fallin fer it, as shown in this quote:
+taint all publicans a'fallin fer it, as shown in

 Some Republicans, at least, remember what they stood for 10 years ago.
 "We took a strong stand in 1994 to make clear the Republican conference would live by a higher standard than our Democratic colleagues," Rep. Chris Shays, a Connecticut Republican, said in a statement.
 Shays also told reporters: "We won election in '94 because we were going to be different, and what I continue to see is a slow but very consistent erosion in what made us different."